-She is also Director of the BC Centre of the Canadian Multicentre Osteoporosis Study (CaMOS) that is studying osteoporosis, fractures and bone density in both women and men.
+She is also Director of the BC Centre for the Canadian Multicentre Osteoporosis Study (CaMOS) that is studying osteoporosis, fractures and bone density in both women and men.
 Dr. Prior has studied women’s menstrual cycles, perimenopause and the causes for and treatment of osteoporosis.
-She is the author of Estrogen’s Storm Season–stories of perimenopause, and has recently co-authored The Estrogen Errors–Why Progesterone is better for Women’s Health.
+She is the author of Estrogen’s Storm Season–stories of perimenopause, and has recently co-authored The Estrogen Errors–Why Progesterone is Better for Women’s Health.

-In today’s show we talk about the important role that regular ovulation plays not only in a woman’s menstrual cycle and in her fertility but in her overall health in many ways, more specifically with respect to a woman’s bone health, heart health, and breast health.
+In today’s show, we talk about the important role that regular ovulation plays not only in a woman’s menstrual cycle and in her fertility but in her overall health in many ways, more specifically with respect to a woman’s bone health, heart health, and breast health.

 Topics discussed in today’s episode

 Why it is possible to have a regular period and not actually be ovulating regularly

 - What is the relationship between progesterone and ovulation?